qiskit-community/qiskit-experiments/docs/tutorials/intro.rst

 ===========================

-Qiskit Experiments is a package for running device characterization and calibration experiments on top of Qiskit Terra.
+Qiskit Experiments is a package for running device characterization and calibration experiments on top of the core functionality of Qiskit Terra.

-An **experiment**
-is a series of circuits, executed on a device, and analysis of of the subsequent data that's all built on top of the core functionality of Qiskit Terra.
-Once an experiment is executed on a quantum backend through a series of jobs, analysis is run automatically and results in the form of data and figures are generated.
+An **experiment** is a series of circuits, executed on a device, and analysis of of the subsequent data.
+Once an experiment is executed on a quantum backend, either real or simulated, through a series of jobs, analysis is run automatically and results in the form of data and figures are generated.

 In addition to the experiment framework itself, Qiskit Experiments also has a rich library of experiments for calibrating and characterizing qubits.